Mohmed3del/Configure_Apache_MySQL_server/README.md

 1. Change into the cloned repository directory:
    `cd Configure_Apache_MySQL_server`

-2. Update the `hosts` file with the IP address or hostname of your server.
+2. Update the `inventory` file with the IP address or hostname of your server.

 3. Update the `vars/main.yml` file with the desired MySQL root password and Apache port number.